-The single most effective way to treat PCOS is through your lifestyle.
+The single most effective way to treat PCOS is through your lifestyle - that is, diet, exercise, and supplementation.
 Supplements can be an incredible way to quickly start taking control of your PCOS.
 Being smart with your supplementation will help you to control PCOS symptoms such as weight gain, hair loss, irregular menstrual cycles, excess hair growth, fertility issues, and poor energy levels.

-Inositol, often referred to as vitamin B8 although, it’s not actually a vitamin is by far the most well researched and evidenced back supplements for women with PCOS.
+Inositol, often referred to as vitamin B8 - albeit not actually a vitamin, is by far the most well researched and evidenced back supplements for women with PCOS.
 The benefits of Inositol lie in its ability to help your body respond to insulin as normal.
 Thus, for any woman with PCOS who also has insulin resistance (70% of women with PCOS), inositol should be your first choice of supplements.

-Due to its ability to help your body react to insulin as normal, as it acts as a secondary signal to insulin, it’s ability to help reverse the symptoms of insulin resistance, such as; menstrual cycle irregularities, weight gain, poor energy, cravings, fertility issues, it improves ovarian function, increases egg quality, and reduces ovarian androgen production.
+Due to its ability to help your body react to insulin as normal through its role as a secondary signal to insulin, it helps to reverse the symptoms of insulin resistance.
+These symptoms include menstrual cycle irregularities, weight gain, poor energy, cravings, fertility issues.
+Additionally, it improves ovarian function, increases egg quality, and reduces ovarian androgen production.

-My clients start taking 3-4 grams of inositol daily but, many take 6-7 grams per day without any issue.
+My clients start taking 3-4 grams of inositol daily, but many take 6-7 grams per day without any issues.